kzdev-net/kzdev.perfutils/Source/Docs/index.md

 * Throughput performance is better than the standard `MemoryStream`.
 * Much lower memory traffic and far fewer garbage collections than the standard `MemoryStream`.
-* Eliminates Large Object Heap (LOH) fragmentation caused by frequent use and release of single-byte arrays used by the standard `MemoryStream`.
+* Eliminates Large Object Heap (LOH) fragmentation caused by frequent use and release of various sized byte arrays used by the standard `MemoryStream`.
 * Simple replacement for `MemoryStream` with the same API, other than the constructor.
 * Optionally allows using native memory for storage, which allows even more flexibility to minimize GC pressure.

+`StringBuilderCache` is a static class that provides a thread-safe cache of `StringBuilder` instances to reduce the number of allocations and deallocations of `StringBuilder` objects in high-throughput scenarios with simple operations:

+* Acquire : Get a `StringBuilder` instance from the cache.
+* Release : Return a `StringBuilder` instance to the cache.
+* GetStringAndRelease : Get the string from a `StringBuilder` instance and return it to the cache.
+* GetScope : Get a `using` scoped `StringBuilder` instance from the cache and return it to the cache when the scope is exited.

 `InterlockedOps` is a static class providing the following thread-safe atomic operations: